Pets, Livestock, and HABs

 FAQs for Dogs

-Animals can be exposed to Harmful Algal Blooms HABs and associated toxins by:
+Animals can be exposed to freshwater harmful algal blooms (HABs) and associated cyanotoxins through:

-How can I keep my dog safe from HABs?
+How can I keep my dog safe from freshwater HABs?

 - Check if a waterbody has a reported bloom by checking the HAB Reports Map, contacting the waterbody manager, and looking for posted advisory signs.